carlosfebres/lit-scheduled-tasks/README.md

 #### For production:

-Note that all environment variables for [lit-task-client](packages/lit-task-client/README.md) must be defined in the host environment.
+Note that [all environment variables](.env.example) for the worker process must be defined in the host environment.
+Production does not use `dotenvx`.

 ```zsh
 pnpm start